-ATTACHMENT 4 - DISTRICT OF COLUMBIA CONTRIBUTION AND SOLICITATION CERTIFICATION , am an authorized representative of , an organization in "the o rganizo ub-grant from the Department of Behavioral Health valued at \$100,000.00 or more ation").
-Pursuant to D.C.
-Code § 1-328.15, I hereby certify under penalty of perjury my knowledge after due diligence that: 1. follow contrib the cor ganization has not made a contribution or solicitation for contribution to any of the ing within one (1) year beginning on the date the contribution or solicitation for bution was made and continuing for one (1) year after the general election for which attribution or solicitation for contribution was made, whether or not the contribution was before the primary election: a.
+ATTACHMENT 4 - DISTRICT OF COLUMBIA CONTRIBUTION AND SOLICITATION CERTIFICATION I The organization has not made a contribution or solicitation for contribution to any of the following within one (1) year beginning on the date the contribution or solicitation for contribution was made and continuing for one (1) year after the general election for which the contribution or solicitation for contribution was made, whether or not the contribution was made before the primary election: a.
 An elected District official who is or could be involved in influencing or approving the award of a grant; b.
 A candidate for elective District office who is or could be involved in influencing or approving the award; or c.
 A political committee affiliated with a District candidate or elected District official described in subparagraphs (a) or (b).
+2. The organization has not made a contribution to any of the following within eighteen (18 months beginning on the date the contribution or solicitation for contribution was made and continuing for eighteen (18) months after that date: a.
+A constituent-service program or fund, or substantially similar entity, controlled operated or managed by: i.
+An elected District official who is or could be involved in influencing a approving the award of a grant; ii.
+A person under the supervision, direction or control of an elected District official who is or could be involved in influencing or approving the award of a grant. b.
+A political party; or c.
+An entity or organization: i.
+That a candidate or elected District official described in section 1(a), (b) of a member of his or her immediate family controls; or ii.
+In which a candidate or elected District official described in section 1(a), (b) has an ownership interest of 10% or more. \square Please check if this is not applicable to your organization.
+Signature

-- 2. The organization has not made a contribution to any of the following within eighteen (18) months beginning on the date the contribution or solicitation for contribution was made and continuing for eighteen (18) months after that date: - a.
-A constituent-service program or fund, or substantially similar entity, controlled, operated or managed by: - i.
-An elected District official who is or could be involved in influencing or approving the award of a grant;
+Date

-- ii.
-A person under the supervision, direction or control of an elected District official who is or could be involved in influencing or approving the award of a grant. - b.
-A political party; or - c.
-An entity or organization: - i.
-That a candidate or elected District official described in section 1(a), (b) or ii. a member of his or her immediate In which a candidate or elected D has an ownership interest of 10% District official described in section 1 (a), (b) □ Please check i f this is not applicable to your orgo anization.
-Signature Name and Title Date
+Name and Title